 See the sponsors who make this work possible.

-In most contexts, having a low income is associated with lower levels of education, higher rates of unemployment, and poorer health.
+Having a low income is often associated with lower levels of education, higher rates of unemployment, and poorer health.
 Communities that have been able to disrupt these associations can provide important insights into how to change environments or policies to support ALICE households.
-Tracking relationships between ALICE households and other variables at the parish level can also help stakeholders ask important questions and target resources where they can have the greatest impact.
+Tracking relationships between ALICE households and other variables at state and parish levels can also help stakeholders ask important questions and target resources where they can have the greatest impact.

 To learn more about adding additional indicators for your state, contact info@UnitedForALICE.org